mr2dark/highloadcup/goldrush/examples/stub_server/README.md

 This example uses the [Connexion](https://github.com/zalando/connexion) library on top of Flask.

 ## Requirements
-Python 3.6+
+Python 3.7+

 ## Usage
+Please note that the best way to run server is within a container.
+Please see the [Running with Docker](#running-with-docker) section.

-To run the server, please execute the following from the root directory:
+To run the server locally, please execute the following from the root directory:

 ```
 pip3 install -r requirements.txt